huggingface/transformers/docs/source/en/llm_optims.md

 </hfoption>
 <hfoption id="advanced usage: end-to-end generate compilation">

-Compiling the entire `generate` function, in terms of code, is as simple as in the basic usage:
+Compiling the entire `generate` function, in terms of code, is even simpler than in the basic usage: call `torch.compile` on `generate` to compile the entire function.
+No need to specify the use of the static cache: although it is compatible, dynamic cache (default) was faster in our benchmarks.
-1. Access the model's `generation_config` attribute and set the `cache_implementation` to "static";
-2. Call `torch.compile` on `generate` to compile the entire function with the static kv-cache.

 ```py
 from transformers import AutoTokenizer, AutoModelForCausalLM